0Miquel/Pytorch-training-toolkit/README.md

 - Track the hyperparameters and metrics of every run
 - Display the predictions through the different epochs
 - Upload complex media and charts
-- Save your model as a WandB artifact

-For more information on how it works, visit its [documentation](https://docs.wandb.ai/).
+For more information visit its [documentation](https://docs.wandb.ai/).

 ### Hydra